2019-MIT-Environmental-Bioinformatics/CoralProject/README_Final.md

     - /salmonindex_495414.log : log from salmon index step.
 - /logs/transcriptlog/: Notes for commands we used and files we created as we went through the project.
 We treated it like a lab notebook for our computer pipeline.
 - /logs/trimmed_489211.log: output from Trimmomatic analysis.
-- /logs/Trinitydenovo_490484.log : **NOT PUSHED** because this log file from the trinity de novo assembly is 70Mb.
+- /logs/Trinitydenovo_490484.log : Note this log file from the trinity de novo assembly is 70Mb.
 - /logs/unfixable/ : These logs are output log files generated from the `FilterUnfixableSeqs.txt` script and describe how many sequences were kept after filtering.

 ### /output/ : contains the output of all analyses.